SensehacK/dev-cheatsheet/iOSRTLAlignmentSupport.md

 ### Step 6

-Main method called for fetchting the latest Text Alignment preference for the particular user.
+Main method called for fetching the latest Text Alignment preference for the particular user.

 ```objective-c.
 +(NSString *)fetchAppAlignment{